tseyanghub/tseyanghub.github.io/_pages/cv.md

 * May 2023 - Until now: Research Assistant
   * University of Illinois Urbana-Champaign
-  * Duties included: Build a “push-button” reliability testing tool named Rainmaker, as a basic SDK utility for any cloud-backed application.
-Rainmaker helps developers easily and systematically test their applications’ correctness, in the face of various errors under the cloud-based fault model.
-To date, Rainmaker has detected 73 bugs (44 confirmed and 40 fixed) in 11 popular cloud-backed applications, like orleans, botbuilder-dotnet, and efcore.
+  * Duties included: Build a “push-button” reliability testing tool to helps developers test their cloud-backed applications.
+To date, the tool has already detected 73 bugs (44 confirmed and 40 fixed) in 11 popular applications using Azure or AWS services, like orleans, botbuilder-dotnet, and efcore.

   * Supervisor: Professor Tianyin Xu and Suman Nath